atoprak06/mern-social/README.md

 3. Redux-Persist - Redux Persist is used to store token as local storage on the browser
 4. Formik - Yup - For the form values, formik is used to handle value states and errors, and for the validation of form, Yup is used.
 5. React-Dropzone - For the picture uploading.
-6   .React-Router - For the routing.
+6. React-Router - For the routing.
+7. Socket-io-client - for the socket client configuration of chat functionality.
 ##  Back End
 1. Nodemon - To simulate dev enviroment easily.
 2. Cors - For the enabling cors.